-Note: This page contains information about the side effects of cholecalciferol.
-Some of the dosage forms included on this document may not apply to the brand name Carlson D.
+Note: This document contains side effect information about cholecalciferol.
+Some of the dosage forms listed on this page may not apply to the brand name Carlson D.

 For the Consumer

-Applies to cholecalciferol: oral capsule, oral capsule liquid filled, oral solution, oral tablet, oral tablet chewable, oral wafer
+Applies to cholecalciferol: oral capsule, oral capsule liquid filled, oral solution, oral suspension, oral tablet, oral tablet chewable

-In addition to its needed effects, some unwanted effects may be caused by cholecalciferol (the active ingredient contained in Carlson D).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, cholecalciferol (the active ingredient contained in Carlson D) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.